josephsw/NUnitLite-for-Unity/README.md

-NUnitLite Test Integration for Unity
+NUnitLite 1.0 Test Integration for Unity 4.x
 ====
-Forked from TestIntegration4u by uzzu.
+Forked from TestIntegration4u by uzzu, which was based on nunit-unity3d by Andrew Zhilin (zoon).

 Added categories support, updated NUnitLite dll to v1.0.